kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 ## Submission of Issues
 Agents submit issues by following simple steps : Selecting appropriate ticket type, Department of ticket, With details of bug.

+## Team Assignment
+The issue is notified to Developer.
+Developer first changes the status of issue to __In Progress__.
+Single Deneloper starts working on bug.
+But team of Developer assign it to one or more Developers.